FavoriteEats/laravel-calq-http/README.md

 # Laravel-Calq-HTTP

 Laravel-Calq-HTTP is an API wrapper for the [Calq.io HTTP API](https://calq.io/docs/client/http).
 This package is useful in cases where you don't need or want client-side integration with the Calq Javascript client.
-Where client-side integration is desired, please consider using the official (Calq PHP client)[https://calq.io/docs/client/php].
+Where client-side integration is desired, please consider using the official [Calq PHP client](https://calq.io/docs/client/php).

 ##Prerequisites